 September 18, 2006: A suicide bomber in Baidoa attacked TFG President Abdullahi Yusuf.
 He failed to kill the President, but killed the President's brother and ten other bystanders.
 The use of a suicide attack was noteworthy because it is a tactic attributed to Al Qaeda's influence in the region.
 (11 killed)

-September 21, 2013: Several small, but heavily armed Al-Shabab teams stormed Westgate Mall in Nairobi, Kenya.
-They proceeded to separate Muslims from non-Muslims, as well as taking a number of hostages.
-After four days, President Kenyatta declared an end to the siege (66 killed, 250 wounded).
+September 21, 2013: Several small, but heavily armed Al Shabab teams stormed Westgate Mall in Nairobi, Kenya.
+They proceeded to separate Muslims from non-Muslims and took a number of hostages.
+After four days, President Kenyatta declared an end to the siege.
+(66 killed, 250 wounded)

 September 30, 2013